ray-di/Ray.RayDiForLaravel/README.md

 English | [Japanese](README.ja.md)

-In addition to the existing Laravel service container, [Ray.Di](https://ray-di.github.io/manuals/1.0/en/index.html) provides dependency resolution for contoroller.
+In addition to the existing Laravel service container, [Ray.Di](https://ray-di.github.io/manuals/1.0/en/index.html) provides dependency resolution.
 AOP can be applied to all injected objects.

 ## Installation